Clarke’s double-double leads Grizzlies to title

+LAS VEGAS (AP) — Memphis Grizzlies head coach Taylor Jenkins has yet to lead an official NBA game, but he’s bringing some hardware home to Beale Street.

-LAS VEGAS (AP) — Brandon Clarke had 15 points and 16 rebounds to lead the eighth-seeded Memphis Grizzlies to a 95-92 victory over the third-seeded Minnesota Timberwolves in the championship game of the NBA Summer League on Monday.
+Brandon Clarke had 15 points and 16 rebounds to lead the eighth-seeded Grizzlies to a 95-92 victory over the third-seeded Minnesota Timberwolves in the championship game of the NBA Summer League on Monday.

+“It was a lot of fun, this is why I do what I do,” said Jenkins, the only NBA head coach to coach a summer league team.
+“I love to compete, love to teach and have a great group of guys on the court and our staff off the court.
+It was so much fun to work with them for 20 days.
+It’s a lot to do in a short amount of time.
+And to be able to win a championship is fun.
+I told the guys this morning when you have a chance to win a championship there’s nothing like it.”

 Clarke, who was named overall MVP for the summer league, also had three blocks and four assists to earn the championship game MVP.
+He had four double-doubles in the tournament.

+“I feel like I’ll just fit in perfectly (with Memphis) because his system and his culture is similar to what it was like at college at Gonzaga,” said Clarke.
+“It was just really fun playing for him.
+He was just a really great coach.
+Every day he was up to play hard and up to get us better.
+It was awesome playing for him.”

 The Grizzlies, who led by as many as 17 points, led by only two after the three quarters, but got a boost from Grayson Allen, who scored 10 of his team-high 17 points in the second half and deflected the ball away to keep Minnesota from taking a last-second shot.